Horseneck Tract: History

-In 1702, English settlers purchased another 14,000 acre (57 km2) section of the Horseneck Tract from the Lenape Native Americans for goods equal to $325.
-This purchase encompassed much of western Essex County, from the First Mountain to the Passaic River.
-Settlement began about 1740 by Thomas Gould and Saunders Sanders.
-The reason for calling the region "Horse Neck" has never been determined, but is not because of its shape.
+Meanwhile, the Town of Newark established a committee in 1699 to negotiate the "purchase of a tract of Land lying Westward of our Bounds, to the South Branch of Passaick River."
+As a result English settlers from Newark made a purchase from the Indians of land "Westward or northward of Newark within the compass of the Passaick River, and so southward unto Minisink Path," a deed bearing the date March 1701-2 for 130 pounds New York currency.
+The settlers later claimed the document was lost in a fire, and it was reissued by Native representatives in 1744.
+This deed covered the area immediately south of the above tract.
+Based on archival materials, one historian has reconstructed the placement of these and other tracts.

+Under the colonial land-grant system in New Jersey, Indian deeds were only one stage in the process of acquiring legal title.
+The next stage would have been a purchase from the East Jersey Proprietors, the corporation to which the English had assigned land rights.
+For reasons unknown, the settlers did not complete this stage, and another group of wealthy landowners acquired the legal title instead.
+These landowners attempted to collect quit-rents (a form of property tax) from the settlers or to evict them, touching off decades of instability and violence known as the Horseheck Riots.

-The area was referred to as the Horseneck Tract until February 17, 1787, when the congregation of the First Presbyterian Church at Horseneck voted to change the name of their parish to Caldwell, in honor of Reverend James Caldwell who helped them organize the church.
+The name Horseneck was gradually lost.
+On February 17, 1787, the congregation of the First Presbyterian Church at Horseneck voted to change the name of its parish to Caldwell, in honor of Reverend James Caldwell who helped them organize the church.
 After this date the church became known as the First Presbyterian Church at Caldwell.
-In 1798 the westernmost portion of Newark Township, including the Parish of Caldwell, was renamed Caldwell Township.
+Non-parish areas of Horseneck retained the name until 1798, when the westernmost portion of Newark Township was renamed Caldwell Township by the State of New Jersey.

 Caldwell Borough contained what is today the towns of West Caldwell and Caldwell.
 Soon after, the area of Caldwell Township just to the east of Caldwell Borough between Caldwell Borough and Montclair (present-day Verona and Cedar Grove) decided to follow Caldwell's lead and incorporated itself as its own borough, Verona.
-Some of the already-developed eastern neighborhoods of Caldwell Township chose to become part of Montclair, as it was a rapidly developing suburb of Newark and Paterson.
 At around the same time, the area north of Caldwell Borough became its own town, North Caldwell.
 The wooded area directly to the southeast of downtown Caldwell Borough became Essex Fells, while the farmland to the south of Caldwell township was briefly called South Caldwell.
 This area underwent other changes when the towns of Livingston and West Orange expanded.
-The South Caldwell region, still part of Caldwell Township became Roseland.
+The South Caldwell region, still part of Caldwell Township, became Roseland.

 At this point, all that remained of the original Caldwell Township was 6,624 acres of farmlands and undeveloped meadows in the northwesternmost part of Essex County.
 Eventually, in 1963, Caldwell Township changed its name to Fairfield in order to avoid being confused with Caldwell Borough.

+Horseneck Road is one of the few remaining traces of the name today.